walessy/DietPlan/PathwayFirstApproach/20250615/10_MS_Supportive_Weekly_Meal_Plan_Week_1_Shopping_List.markdown

 # Week 1 Shopping List

 This ADHD-friendly guide provides the Week 1 shopping list for the MS-Supportive Weekly Meal Plan, designed to support MS and ADHD with 16:8 fasting (10 AM–6 PM, flexible to 12:12 at 8 AM–8 PM), ~25g/day fiber (~30% soluble, 70% insoluble), and low-antinutrient foods.
 The list supports **9 - MS-Supportive Weekly Meal Plan - Week 1 Meal Schedule**, ensuring nutrient-dense, dexterity-friendly ingredients (no peeling/chopping) for Plan A (~$135.93–$141.60) and Plan B (~$84.59–$95.39).
-Items are sourced for Sunday batch prep (1h 10m) and daily meals (2–5 min prep), per **1 - MS-Supportive Weekly Meal Plan - Diet Plan Summary and Tips**.
+It can be personalized for individual needs, such as increased nutrients for pregnant and lactating women, per **20 - MS-Supportive Weekly Meal Plan - Nutritional Needs by Sex, Age, and Life Cycle**.

 ## Shopping Guidelines